wasmCloud/wasmcloud.com/docs/cli/drain.md

 description: "wash drain command reference"
 ---

 Wash drain helps you in managing contents of local wasmCloud caches.
-This command mainly allows you to clear caches selectively for various items downloaded while working on a wasmCloud environment.
+This command allows you to clear caches selectively for various items downloaded while working on a wasmCloud environment.
 Following are the subcommands available under `wash drain`:

 - `all`
 - `oci`